wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Tania Camara" # the name of the artist or company
+artist: "Works Ahead 2020 — Will Dickie" # the name of the artist or company
-show: "<br>&nbsp;OREO: variations" # the name of the show
+show: "<br>&nbsp;White Sun" # the name of the show
-artist_size: 2
+artist_size: 3
-show_size: 2
+show_size: 1
-header_image: "header_tania.jpg"
+header_image: "original6308.jpg"
-season: "Tania Camara 1|5|2020, 7pm"
+season: "Works Ahead — Will Dickie 22|5|2020, 9pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values